SSE4: SSE4.1

 These instructions were introduced with Penryn microarchitecture, the 45 nm shrink of Intel's Core microarchitecture.
 Support is indicated via the CPUID.01H:ECX.SSE41[Bit 19] flag.

+The 64-bit versions of Windows 8.1 and later require this processor that supports SSE4.1, as attempting to boot on these processors will cause an UNSUPPORTED_PROCESSOR bugcheck.

 SSE4.2

 SSE4.2 added STTNI (String and Text New Instructions), several new instructions that perform character searches and comparison on two operands of 16 bytes at a time.
 These were designed (among other things) to speed up the parsing of XML documents.
 It also added a CRC32 instruction to compute cyclic redundancy checks as used in certain data transfer protocols.
-These instructions were first implemented in the Nehalem-based Intel Core i7 product line and complete the SSE4 instruction set.
+These instructions were first implemented in the Nehalem-based Intel Core i7 product line, and complete the SSE4 instruction set.
+AMD on the other hand first added support starting with the Bulldozer microarchitecture.
 Support is indicated via the CPUID.01H:ECX.SSE42[Bit 20] flag.

+Windows 11 24H2 requires the CPU to support SSE4.2, otherwise the Windows kernel is unbootable.

 POPCNT and LZCNT

 These instructions operate on integer rather than SSE registers, because they are not SIMD instructions, but appear at the same time and although introduced by AMD with the SSE4a instruction set, they are counted as separate extensions with their own dedicated CPUID bits to indicate support.
 Intel implements POPCNT beginning with the Nehalem microarchitecture and LZCNT beginning with the Haswell microarchitecture.
-AMD implements both beginning with the Barcelona microarchitecture.
+AMD implements both, beginning with the Barcelona microarchitecture.

 AMD calls this pair of instructions Advanced Bit Manipulation (ABM).

-The encoding of lzcnt takes the same encoding path as the encoding of the bsr (bit scan reverse) instruction.
-This results in an issue where lzcnt called on some CPUs not supporting it, such as Intel CPUs prior to Haswell, may incorrectly execute the bsr operation instead of raising an invalid instruction exception.
-This is an issue as the result values of lzcnt and bsr are different.
+The encoding of LZCNT takes the same encoding path as the encoding of the BSR (bit scan reverse) instruction.
+This results in an issue where LZCNT called on some CPUs not supporting it, such as Intel CPUs prior to Haswell, may incorrectly execute the BSR operation instead of raising an invalid instruction exception.
+This is an issue as the result values of LZCNT and BSR are different.

-Trailing zeros can be counted using the bsf (bit scan forward) or tzcnt instructions.
+Trailing zeros can be counted using the BSF (bit scan forward) or TZCNT instructions.

+Windows 11 24H2 requires the CPU to support POPCNT, otherwise the Windows kernel is unbootable.